Fujifilm X100S vs Panasonic G9

 |14.||Olympus E-M1 II||Y||stereo / mono||Y||Y||micro||3.0||Y||-||-|

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the X100S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X100S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100S or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X100S: